 Recent evidence suggests, in fact, that people who dive into rebound relationships get over their ex-partner more quickly and feel more confident in their date-ability (Brumbaugh & Fraley, 2014).
 This evidence builds nicely on research showing that individuals with high attachment anxiety are better able to sever their emotional attachment to an ex-partner when they start a new relationship (Spielmann, MacDonald, & Wilson, 2009).

-If the goal is to move on, it seems, starting something new helps.
+If the goal is to move on, it seems, starting something new can help.

 Brumbaugh and Fraley (2014) also discovered that less time between a break-up and a new relationship generally predicts greater well-being, higher self-esteem, and more respect for a new partner.
 Further, contrary to what many people might predict, having less time between a break-up and a new relationship is linked to attachment security—which refers to habits of trusting, comfort with intimacy, and feelings of safety in relationships.
-In other words, individuals who tend to be emotionally stable were actually more likely to have a shorter amount of time between a relationship’s end and a new one’s beginning.
+Individuals who tend to be emotionally stable were actually more likely to have a shorter amount of time between a relationship’s end and a new one’s beginning.

 In sum, we have quite a few empirically supported pros and only a handful of cons to the formation of rebound relationships.
 Yes, people who want revenge on their ex-partners also tend to form new relationships more quickly, and the more quickly individuals begin relationships, the more they compare their new partners with their exes (Brumbaugh & Fraley, 2014).
 But this doesn’t take away from the evidence that individuals are recovering more quickly from their emotional distress by participating in something new.

-Further, evidence on the stability of marriages which occur after the dissolution of a previous marriage showed no evidence of a "rebound effect" (Wolfinger, 2007).
-That’s right: Subsequent relationship success (i.e., does your rebound relationship last?) was not a function of whether the relationship was formed as a rebound or not.
+Further, evidence on the stability of marriages that occur after the dissolution of a previous marriage showed no evidence of a "rebound effect" (Wolfinger, 2007).
+That’s right: Subsequent relationship success (does your rebound relationship last?) was not a function of whether the relationship was formed as a rebound or not.